CSCfi/Kielipankki-utilities/vrt-tools/tests/README.md

                 `\g<name>`
             -   `count`: the number of replacements (optional;
                 default: all)
+            -   `reflags`: regular expression flags for `regex`.
+The value is as in Python, except that the names of the flag constants need not be prefixed by `re.`; e.g., `DOTALL|VERBOSE` is the same as `re.DOTALL|re.VERBOSE`.
+Alternatively, the flags can be suffixed to the *key* `regex` following a space.

             A `str` value is of the form `/`_regex_`/`_with_`/` replacing matches of regular expression _regex_ with